meenakshi-kushwaha/mmaqshiny/README.md

 devtools::install_github("meenakshi-kushwaha/mmaqshiny")
 mmaqshiny::mmaqshiny_run()
 ```
-A preloaded dataset appears which is a joined file of sample data collected during a mobile-monitoring campaign in Bangalore, India.
+A preloaded dataset appears which is a joined file of sample data collected during a mobile monitoring campaign in Bangalore, India.

 ## User Guide